Oxsomi/core3/docs/graphics_api.md

 Clear image is only allowed on images which aren't currently bound as a render target.
 The image is leading in determining the format which will be read out.
 If you use clearImagef but it's a uint texture then it will bitcast the float color to a uint for you.

-Clear image can currently only be called on a Swapchain object.
+Clear image can currently only be called on a Swapchain or RenderTexture object.

 ### setComputePipeline/setGraphicsPipeline